victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 - R
 - Java & Scala

+#### R
 "R" is often used in data science.
 Many features of data analysis with Python have actually been borrowed from R!
 For example, the Pandas dataframe replicates the functionality of the original R dataframe.

 However, R still contains many specialized algorithms.
 While `statsmodels` and `scikit-learn` combine many of the most popular statistical algorithms, some problems require a more specialized tool.
 Typically, R has a wider variety of niche algorithms for these cases.

 Compared to R, Python has greater speed and an easier ability to tie into other applications.
-R has many specialized dataframe operations, but Python code can be faster and more efficient.
-Using Python also allows you to connect your analysis to other more useful tools, like web development apps or database services.
+R also has many specialized dataframe operations, but Python code can be faster and more efficient.
+Python also allows you to connect your analysis to other more useful tools, like web development apps or database services.

+#### Java/Scala
-Meanwhile, Java/Scala are popular for their link to the Hadoop ecosystem.
-Many larger organizations store their data in a _Hadoop_ system.
+Meanwhile, Java/Scala are popular for their link to the _Hadoop ecosystem_.
+Many larger organizations store their data in a Hadoop system.
 Most of the adapters that move data in and out these systems are built in Java and Scala.

 Therefore, it is sometimes easier to interact with these systems in those languages.
 However, in most cases, these languages lack the interactivity and ease of use that R and Python provide.

 ### Modeling Frameworks
-While `scikit-learn` is the most popular machine learning framework in Python, there are alternatives for specialized use-cases.
+While `scikit-learn` is the most popular machine learning framework in Python, there are a few alternatives for specialized use-cases.

 For example, most models in `scikit-learn` require datasets to be small enough to fit into memory.
 Other frameworks can work around this.
 One example is `xgboost` which provides efficient Random Forest implementations that may train much faster than the models in `scikit-learn`.